Old St Paul's Cathedral

 The continuing presence of the shrine of the 7th century bishop Saint Erkenwald made the cathedral a site of pilgrimage in the Middle Ages.
 In addition to serving as the seat of the Diocese of London, the building developed a reputation as a social hub, with the nave aisle, "Paul's walk", known as a business centre and a place to hear the news and gossip on the London grapevine.
 During the Reformation, the open-air pulpit in the churchyard, St Paul's Cross, became the place for radical evangelical preaching and Protestant bookselling.

 The cathedral was in structural decline by the early 17th century.
+The spire was destroyed by fire in 1561 and not replaced.
 Restoration work begun by Inigo Jones in the 1620s was temporarily halted during the English Civil War (1642–1651).
 In 1666, further restoration was in progress under Sir Christopher Wren when the cathedral was devastated in the Great Fire of London.
 At that point, it was demolished, and the present cathedral was built on the site.

 Construction

 Old St Paul's Cathedral was perhaps the fourth church at Ludgate Hill dedicated to St Paul.
 A devastating fire in 1087, detailed in the Anglo-Saxon Chronicle, destroyed much of the cathedral.
 King William I (William the Conqueror) donated the stone from the destroyed Palatine Tower on the River Fleet towards the construction of a Romanesque Norman cathedral, an act sometimes said to be his last before death.

 Bishop Maurice oversaw preparations, although it was primarily under his successor, Richard de Beaumis, that construction work fully commenced.
 Beaumis was assisted by King Henry I, who gave the bishop stone and asked that all material brought up the River Fleet for the cathedral should be free from toll.
 To fund the cathedral, Henry I gave Beaumis rights to all fish caught within the cathedral neighbourhood and tithes on venison taken in the County of Essex.
 Beaumis also gave a site for the original foundation of St Paul's School.

 Henry I's death was followed by a period of unrest and civil war known as "The Anarchy".
 Henry of Blois, Bishop of Winchester, was appointed to administer the affairs of St Paul's.
 Almost immediately, he had to deal with the aftermath of a fire at London Bridge in 1135.
 It spread over much of the city, damaging the cathedral and delaying its construction.
 During this period, the architectural style was changed from heavy Romanesque to Early English Gothic.
 Although the base Norman columns were left alone, lancet pointed arches were placed over them in the triforium and some heavy columns were substituted with clustered pillars.
 The steeple was erected in 1221 and the cathedral was rededicated by Bishop Roger Niger in 1240.
+This steeple was reputedly measured at 520 feet (158 m) high in 1312.